top of page

 What are your hobbies?

-I enjoy spending time in nature and going for walks.
+I enjoy spending time in nature, going for walks and I swim every week.
 I love reading and sewing… my university degree was in contour fashion.
 I feel a particular pull to the sea so try to visit the coast as often as possible.
 I also adore films, all genre but I hold a special place in my heart for the timeless cinema of the 1950’s including Singing in the Rain and Calamity Jane to name just a couple.
 I remember watching many of these as a child at my grandparents’ house and my mom is a big fan of Doris Day.

 What makes you uncomfortable?

 Inconsiderate people.
-I was bought up to treat people as you wish to be treated in return and that kindness is a quality that is free to all.
+I was bought up to treat people as you wish to be treated.
+Kindness is a quality that is free to all.

 Where do you see yourself in five years' time?

 I try to focus on the present and live in the moment but if I could choose anywhere, it would be among my loved ones and happy… wherever that transpires to be is good for me.
-Of course, I plan to still have a sketchbook or note book in hand.
+Of course, I plan to still have a sketchbook or note book in hand and also see the books I've written and illustrated on the shelf of bookstores.

 What would you most like to wear to a fancy dress party?

-Oh, I’ve been quite a few characters in the past from Cruella De Vil to the King Kong’s damsel with a massive furry hand wrapped round my middle but I think it would be fun to go as something a little wacky like Saucepan man or Moon-face from Enid Blyton’s Magic Faraway Tree.
+Oh, I’ve been quite a few characters in the past from Cruella De Vil to the King Kong’s damsel with a massive furry hand wrapped round my middle.

 What gets you up in the morning?

-Usually my youngest child climbing in to bed however on the rare occasion that I get a lie in, then it would have to be a good cuppa.
+Usually my youngest child climbing in to bed, sharing his thoughts at full volume and usually mid sentence.
+However, on the rare occasion that I get a lie in, then it would have to be a good cuppa.
+Breakfast tea, white , no sugar (for anyone who's offering).

 How do you start a project?